-One way to do this is by mapping your marketing technology.
-Mapping marketing technology will help you think about how your choices about technology, people, and processes can deliver more effective marketing.
+One way to do this is by mapping your marketing technology to determine how your choices about technology, people, and processes can deliver more effective marketing.

-In this article we’ll look at when the right time is to map your marketing technology, what to include in your map, some models you can build on, and what to do next.
+In this article we’ll look at why mapping your technology is a good idea, what to include in your map, some models you can build on, and what to do next.

-When to map your marketing technology
+Why you need to map your marketing technology

 What to include in your marketing technology map

 When you’re ready to create your map, use the list below as a starting point for what to include.
 You’ll have to decide what’s most beneficial for your organization, so don’t be afraid to customize this information.
 The goal is to create a framework that brings visibility to the interplay between your technology and people.

 To start, take inventory of the tools your business uses.
 It’s always a good idea to check with stakeholders from various marketing, creative, and sales teams to ensure you’re not overlooking any systems.
 Typical technology examples include: